Sermons

 26 May 2019

 While travelling along the freeway recently I found myself in the wrong lane.
 I saw my exit getting closer and closer.
-I just needed someone to realise I had my blinker on and slow down to let me in.
-It was just there but I couldn’t get a break to let me in.
-And at… Read more
+I just needed someone to realise I had my… Read more

 Year C 5th Sunday of Easter-Do not hinder God